 The University of Minnesota Duluth offers a wide range of activities that help the campus community engage in sexual misconduct awareness and prevention.

 - All new students are required to complete a sexual assault awareness and prevention module before coming to campus for their first semester.
-UMD partners with EverFi to offer the Haven and HavenPlus modules.
-Click here for more information about the education modules.
+UMD partners with EverFi to offer the Sexual Assault Prevention for Undergraduate Students, Sexual Assault Prevention for Graduate Students, and Sexual Assault Prevention for Adult Learners modules.

 - Health Education (within UMD Health Services) sponsors UMD's bystander intervention program, called "Got Your Back!
 UMD."
 The program is "a bystander intervention initiative that encourages EVERYONE to notice harmful situations around them EVERY DAY, and to take the steps to safely and effectively intervene."

-- Student Life partners with Human Resources and Equal Opportunity to offer sexual misconduct awareness and prevention workshops to UMD employees.
+- Student Life partners with Human Resources and Equal Opportunity and Affirmative Action (EOAA) to offer sexual misconduct awareness and prevention workshops to UMD employees.
 Online and in-person options are available.
 Contact the Office of the Vice Chancellor for Student Life for more information.

-- The UMD Sexual Assault, Domestic Violence, Stalking and Dating Violence Task Force meets regularly and provides feedback to the administration.
+- The UMD Sexual Assault, Domestic Violence, Stalking and Dating Violence Committee meets regularly and provides feedback to the administration.
 Members of the Task Force include faculty, staff, students, and community representatives.

 - The UMD Sexual Violence Response Team also meets regularly to discuss trends, review UMD-specific procedures, and identify training opportunities.